Annual Report - 2002-2003

 ·Implemented the provisions of the new San Francisco Sunshine Ordinance.

-·In conjunction with the PUC/Commercial Land Management Department, continued to manage lease agreements for use of space at the Southeast Community Facility and Greenhouse under the "Clean Water Fund" budget.
+·In conjunction with the PUC/Commercial Land Management Department continued to manage lease agreements for use of space at the Southeast Community Facility and Greenhouse under the "Clean Water Fund" budget.
+The lease for the Green House whose tenant is the Decorative Plant Services has expired and negotiation for the renewal in underway.

 ·Insured compliance with all relevant City, State and Federal laws and regulations included but not limited to, capital improvement grants, lease/contract agreements and work/service orders.